 She has coordinated and been involved in several high level strategic and expert advisory committees in her career as an epidemiologist at the international level, working with the CDC in the US, WHO, Health Canada, NICE and various Ministries of Health.
 She has also several years of experience as an epidemiologist in the pharmaceutical industry.
 Her public and private industry experience in public health has enabled her to understand how to work with different stakeholders in order to effect evidence based policy changes on the ground.

 In her current position, she is responsible for designing and implementing one of the largest surveys funded by ZonMw to study factors that promote and/or hinder responsible research among academics in The Netherlands.
+She is honorary Research Fellow at the Department of Ethics, Law and Humanities, Vrije University Medical Centre, Amsterdam University Medical Center.

 Public Health Policy and Research

-Infectious Disease Outbreak Investigations
+Infectious Disease Outbreak Investigation

 PhD, Academic Medical Centre